Oil prices rise to three-month high ahead of OPEC meeting - Local News 8

 Members of OPEC and their allies, including Russia and Mexico, already pledged to cut output by 9.7 million barrels a day in May and June, helping to prop up oil prices as demand for crude begins to recover.

-But Bjornar Tonhaugen, head of oil markets at Rystad Energy, notes that oil producers are still managing a tough balancing act.
-They’ll likely want to keep whittling down what’s in storage facilities, helping prices rise to a more sustainable level, before reversing course.
+But Bjornar Tonhaugen, head of oil markets at Rystad Energy, notes that oil producers are still managing a tough balancing act, preventing them from backing off too soon.
+Countries like Saudi Arabia want to keep whittling down what’s in storage facilities, helping prices rise to a more sustainable level before reversing course, he said.

 “Even if demand exceeds supply for a while, that does not mean that we really have a problem,” Tonhaugen told clients Friday.